 September 9, 2019 is "Red Shoes Rock" FASD Awareness Day!

-BC Transit has offered to team up with Lauren and put ads in their buses for Red Shoes Rock Day.
-A special day with a special message.
+BC Transit has offered to place ads in their buses for Red Shoes Rock Day.
 Lauren's goal is to raise $2,300 towards the costs of designing and printing the ads.
 Not a lot of money for such a worthy cause!